replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/adding-nodes.md

 Once the cluster is scaled up to three nodes, the Ceph cluster must be maintained at three nodes.
 If a Ceph Object Storage Daemon (OSD) is scheduled on a node that is removed, Ceph cluster health must be regained before removing any additional nodes.
-Once the node is removed, Ceph will reschedule the OSD on another node if available.
+Once the node is removed, Ceph will begin replicating its data to OSDs on remaining nodes.
 If the cluster is scaled below three, a new node must be added to regain cluster health.

 It is possible to check the Ceph cluster health by running the command `ceph status` in the `rook-ceph-tools` or `rook-ceph-operator` Pod in the `rook-ceph` namespace for Rook version 1.0.x or 1.4.x respectively.